DevOpsPlayground/NGINX-Workshop/README.md

         }
     }

     events {}

 ## 6.4
-Startup this network with docker compose:
+In your terminal, startup this network with docker compose:

     docker compose up

 After a few seconds, you will see that all four containers have started.
+(This is much quicker after the first build)

-If you go to your browser, you will see something very uninteresting.
+If you go to your browser, you will see something reassuring, but very uninteresting.

 ## 6.5
 Enable reverse-proxy: